Understanding Florida’s Sunbiz annual reports

 Importance of filing a Florida annual report

-2. Administrative Dissolution: If you don't file by the third Friday of September, your business entity will be administratively dissolved or revoked at the close of business on the fourth Friday of September.
+2. Administrative dissolution: If you don't file by the third Friday of September, your business entity will be administratively dissolved or revoked at the close of business on the fourth Friday of September, per Florida Statute 605.0714 for LLCs and Florida Statute 607.1420 for corporations.

-3. Loss of Good Standing: Non-compliant businesses lose their "active" status, which can hinder various business activities.
+3. Loss of good standing: Non-compliant businesses lose their "active" status, which can block financing, restrict business activities, and create problems in M&A transactions.

-For venture capital and private equity firms, compliance issues in portfolio companies directly hurt investment value.
+For venture capital and private equity firms, compliance gaps in entity portfolios directly hurt investment value and can surface as deal-blockers during due diligence.
 Tech companies planning expansion might find growth plans derailed by compliance problems, but by streamlining business registration, they can avoid such setbacks.

 Pre-filing considerations